chaairman/spaced-repetition-app/spaced-repetition-app-PRD.md

 * **FR-DISCORD-5:** When the backend scheduler identifies a due card for Discord review, it shall trigger the Discord bot component.
 * **FR-DISCORD-6:** The Discord bot shall send a Direct Message (DM) to the linked user containing the Front Text of the due card (and potentially the Deck Name).
 * **FR-DISCORD-7:** The Discord bot shall listen for replies to its review DMs.
-* **FR-DISCORD-8:** Upon receiving a reply, the bot shall compare the user's answer text to the card's correct Back Text using a string similarity algorithm (e.g., Levenshtein distance, Dice's coefficient) with a predefined similarity threshold.
+* **FR-DISCORD-8:** Upon receiving a reply, the bot shall normalize the user's answer text and the card's correct Back Text (e.g., lowercase, trim whitespace) and compare them using the **Levenshtein distance algorithm** (e.g., via the `leven` library).
+It shall determine correctness by checking if the **normalized similarity derived from the distance** (e.g., `1 - distance / max_length`) meets a predefined threshold (e.g., 0.8).
 * **FR-DISCORD-9:** The Discord bot shall provide feedback in the DM based on the comparison:
-    * If Correct (above threshold): Reply with positive confirmation (e.g., "✅ Correct!").
+    * If Correct (similarity meets or exceeds threshold): Reply with positive confirmation (e.g., "✅ Correct!").
-    * If Incorrect (below threshold): Reply indicating incorrectness and **show the correct Back Text**.
+    * If Incorrect (similarity below threshold): Reply indicating incorrectness and **show the correct Back Text**.
 * **FR-DISCORD-10:** The Discord bot shall make an authenticated API call to the web application backend after processing the user's reply.
     * **FR-DISCORD-10.1:** The API call payload shall include the card identifier and the outcome (Correct/Incorrect).
 * **FR-DISCORD-11:** The web application backend shall expose an API endpoint to receive review outcomes from the Discord bot and update the corresponding card's SRS state according to FR-SRS-4.